 As a brand, we are not just about making desirable items - we are focused on ensuring they are made fairly, sustainably and responsibly and the people making them are looked after fairly and responsibly too.
 We believe that for anyone making a product to sell today, this has to be a focus as important as the product itself.
 We all carry a duty to look after our planet.

 We are a brand that believes strongly in good, timeless design and we do not create product to fit into seasons.
 We do not believe that making product for short selling periods is good for anyone in the supply chain, nor is it good for our customer and the worst of all is the impact it has on the environment.
-We are an antidote to fast and throwaway, and in our small way we are hoping to pave the way to a gentler, slower world, less focused on excess and more about living life beautifully, happily and sustainably.
+We are an antidote to fast and throwaway.

-Our makers take great pride in learning every single minute detail of every item in the collection - from the smallest printed binding and button to every hand cut patch and stitch sewn. to simply move on to the next thing and discontinue what we have just managed to learn would be, i believe, not only wasteful, but also soul destroying.
+Our makers take great pride in learning every single minute detail of every item in the collection - from the smallest printed binding and button to every hand cut patch and stitch sewn.
+To simply move on to the next thing and discontinue what we have just managed to learn would be not only incredibly wasteful, but extremely unethical.

-Our factory holds ‘an eco- factory ceritificate’ and is committed to zero landfill in order to improve the lives of the employees and all the people in the supply chain.
+Our factory holds ‘an eco- factory ceritificate’ and is committed to zero landfill.
 This goes for all waste generated at the factory including fabric, packaging, office items, food etc.

 Our factory is a SEDEX socially and ethically approved factory.
 Sedex is one of the world's largest collaborative platforms (for Buyers, suppliers and auditors) for sharing responsible sourcing data on supply chains, used by more than 55000 members who all have full visibility to audit reports offering them full transparency.